-All non-EU citizens looking to move to Sicily permanently will need to apply for a visa.
-Those currently living in England or Wales need to apply to the Consulate General of Italy in London.
-If you live in Scotland or Northern Ireland, you can apply at the Consulate General of Italy in Edinburgh.
+All non-EU citizens looking to move to Sicily permanently will need to apply for a visa at a Consulate General of Italy closest to where you live.

 To live in Sicily, you will need a Type D, long-stay visa.
 Once you’ve successfully obtained this visa, you can enter Sicily.